Mcrich23/SwiftUIIntegratedSheet/README.md

 - **header**: An optional header view, provided using a closure.
 - **content**: The main content of the sheet, provided using a closure.

-## Example Project

-An example project demonstrating the usage of `SwiftUIIntegratedSheet` and `SheetContainer` is included in the repository.
-Feel free to explore and modify it to better understand how the package works.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

-Let me know if you'd like to adjust the documentation further or add more details about the `SheetContainer` configuration!